 When walking through older homes, I’ve often thought, why in the world would they put a wall THERE!
 But, in thinking through these trends in culture and the differences in modern and historic housing, I’m realizing that, though it may not have been intentional, these older homes were catered toward introverted living.
 My husband and I both lean the introverted direction, and sometimes all we crave is a little nook alone to read, write, or work on something creative.
 That can be hard to do in a big, open room where a TV’s going on one end, someone’s on the cell phone, and someone else is whipping up a snack.
 Luckily for us, our home has an excess of nooks!

 So, as you think through your next design project or home purchase, consider the personality traits of the people who’ll be living there.
 If you're a family full of extroverts, an open floor plan is perfect for you!
-But if you have any introverts in your clan, consider that they’ll need private, quite areas to recharge and do the things they enjoy, in which case, even if you do go with an open plan, be sure there are at least a couple private hideaways in your home.
+But if you have any introverts in your clan, consider that they’ll need private, quiet areas to recharge and do the things they enjoy, in which case, even if you do go with an open plan, be sure there are at least a couple of private hideaways in your home.

 Work With Us